Digital Dramaturgy Documentation

 Filters

 Filters can be seen by clicking the Filters button at the top right of the playscript.
+All of these filters are enabled by your spreadsheet.

 Dropdown: